alloverse/alloverse.github.io/index.md

 This tutorial will take you through creating an Alloverse app using the Lua programming language, since that is the language we’ve developed the most support for so far.

-You can build apps on Mac, Linux or Windows; but for the latter, you’ll need a Unix shell, e g mingw, msys2 or WSL.
+You can build apps on Mac, Linux or Windows.
+On Windows, you’ll need a Unix shell, preferrably WSL2 (but  mingw/msys2 could also work if you're lucky): [follow this WSL installation guide](https://learn.microsoft.com/en-us/windows/wsl/install) and install Ubuntu.

 In contrast to a web framework like Rails or Django, Alloverse doesn’t install any software onto your system.
 Instead, a project is completely self-contained within its project folder, and contains everything it needs to run.

+Note that building alloapps is done completely in text (through VSCode and Terminal), and there are currently no graphical editors (like the scene editor you might be used to from Unity or Unreal).

 ## Prerequisites